gaorkl/simple-playgrounds/README.md

 The playgrounds are 2D environments where agents can move around and interact with scene elements.
 The game engine, based on [Pymunk](http://www.pymunk.org) and [Pygame](https://www.pygame.org), deals with simple physics, such as collision and friction.
 Agents can act through continuous movements and discrete interactive actions.
-They perceive the scene with realistic first-person view sensors, top-dow vew sensors, and semantic sensors.
+They perceive the scene with realistic first-person view sensors, top-down view sensors, and semantic sensors.

 ![Alt Text](https://github.com/mgarciaortiz/simple-playgrounds/blob/master/assets/spg.gif)